alaksana96/fyp_hololens_unity/README.md

 * [x] Establish ROS# Communication to a rosbridge server running on Linux box.
 * [x] Access camera stream in Unity and send images over ROS#
-* [ ] Receive communication from ROS node with co-ordinates of faces and draw face pose estimations in AR
+* [x] Receive communication from ROS node with co-ordinates of faces and draw face pose estimations in AR
 * [ ] Access Research mode sensor data in Unity

 ## Building The Project

+* Uses this [commit](https://github.com/dwhit/ros-sharp/commit/dc55bbae2bb04b946234f969d634a24ba11959af) of dwhit's repository.
+Make sure to checkout this version.

 ### Checklist